inner-clarity/InnerSight/docs/en/fundamento_cientifico_validacion.md

-# Scientific Foundation: Understanding Neurological Needs in Emotional Regulation
+﻿# Scientific Foundation: Understanding Neurological Needs in Emotional Regulation

 ## Academic Introduction

 Current science recognizes that people regulate their emotions in different ways, especially when they have experienced trauma or have neurological differences.
+[Emotional regulation](https://inner-clarity.github.io/ClearPath/en/prenc) refers to the processes that allow people to manage intense emotional states.
 Some of these responses may seem unusual, but they are supported by clinical evidence as functional mechanisms of the nervous system.

 ## Fundamental Scientific Definitions